 Domain fails DNS authentication

-The most common reason behind emails landing in spam is when the domain DNS hasn’t been properly configured, but the good news is that this is pretty simple to identify and fix.
+The most common reason behind emails landing in spam is when the domain DNS hasn’t been properly configured.
+The good news is this is pretty simple to identify and fix.

 Just go to the settings section of your email marketing tool and look for senders/domains, and you’ll see an option for DNS verification.
-If it shows a warning like the above image, then you need to setup the same.
+If it shows a warning like on the above image, then you need to take action to make sure your domain is properly authenticated.

 Here’s our complete documentation to help you out with DNS authentication.